Azure/LAMPStack-Azure-VirtualMachine/README.md

 - **subscription-id** (required): Azure subscription ID used with the `az login`.
 - **resource-group-name** (required): Resource group where Azure resources will be deployed.

-Set these values as secrets on your repo where the workflow runs
+Set these values as secrets on your repo where the workflow runs:

 - **admin-username** (required): Admin username to login to the VM.